Pompey's campaign against the pirates: Historical context

 Between 78 B.C. and 75 B.C., Publius Servilius Vatia served as proconsul of Cilicia, achieving significant victories against the pirates, who were equipped with fast, light warships, ultimately forcing them to retreat into the Isauric hinterland.
 Vatia, an energetic and resolute commander, swiftly captured the city of Olympus in Lycia from the pirate leader Zenicetus, who died defending it.
 He then advanced through Pamphylia, seizing Phaselis, and entered Cilicia, where he took the coastal fortress of Corycus.
 After reclaiming all the coastal cities from the pirates, Vatia led his army across the Taurus Mountains, marking the first Roman incursion into the region, and aimed for the Isaurian capital of Isaura.
 He achieved this by diverting a river to deprive the city of water, successfully capturing it.
 For his commendable leadership, he was acclaimed imperator by his troops and awarded the Isauric agnomen.
 Upon his return to Rome, he celebrated his triumph in 74 B.C..
 It is also noted that the young Julius Caesar participated in these campaigns as a military tribune.
-However, following these victories, new pirate raids targeted the city of Brindisi and the Etruscan resulting in the abduction of women from noble Roman families and even a few praetors.
+However, following these victories, new pirate raids targeted the city of Brindisi and Etruria,resulting in the abduction of women from noble Roman families and even a few praetors.

 Bust of Caesar, who was seized by pirates in 74 BC.